Staff profile

 International experience

-I am an American psychologist by training; I teach and conduct research internationally.
+I am an American psychologist; I teach and conduct research internationally.

 In the media